Stores Clerk I

 This is a REAL-LIFE job profile written by a Male aged 57 who works as a Stores Clerk I in Rochester, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Job Title||Stores Clerk I|

 Opinions on your CAREER overall (i.e. not just your current job)

 Current job Q&A

 Describe the type of organization you work for.